-Just like humans need a checkup every now and then, your furry friend can also benefit from regular vet visits – but how often should I take my dog to the vet in the Glen Ellyn and Naperville area?
+Just like humans need a checkup every now and then, your furry friend can also benefit from regular vet visits – but how often should I take my dog to the vet?
 The answer depends on your dog’s age.
 While puppies need frequent visits to keep up with multi-step vaccines, healthy adult dogs usually only need an annual checkup to stay on track.
 Take a look at our guide to vet visits and pet care, and find out just when to take your dog to the vet for normal checkups and emergencies.

 When to Take Your Dog to the Vet By Age